EntityGraphQL/EntityGraphQL/docs/content/getting-started.md

 ---

 # Installation
-Install via [Nuget](https://www.nuget.org/packages/EntityGraphQL.AspNet) (there is the base Install via [EntityGraphQL](https://www.nuget.org/packages/EntityGraphQL) package with no ASP.NET dependency if required)
+If you are working with ASP.NET then install [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) via Nuget.
+- Quickly get started with ASP.NET
+- Integrate with ASP.NET policy authorization

+You can install the core [EntityGraphQL](https://www.nuget.org/packages/EntityGraphQL) package if you do not need ASP.NET.

 # Create a data model